 The initial public offering price is substantially higher than the tangible book value per share of our common stock immediately following this offering.
 Therefore, if you purchase shares in this offering, you will experience immediate and substantial dilution in tangible book value per share in relation to the price that you paid for your shares.
-The dilution to new investors as a result of this offering is \$ per share, based on the initial public offering price of \$ per share, and our pro forma tangible book value of \$ per share as of March 31, 2018.
+We expect the dilution to new investors as a result of this offering to be \$8.32 per share, based on the initial public offering price of \$19.00 per share, and our pro forma tangible book value of \$10.68 per share as of March 31, 2018.
 Further, this initial public offering may trigger certain rights held by shareholders who have Make Whole Rights, as discussed in "Certain Relationships and Related Persons Transactions-Make Whole Rights."
 These Make Whole Rights will result in the issuance of up to 128,977 additional shares of common stock, which will have an immediately dilutive effect on the shares issued in this offering.
 Accordingly, if we were liquidated at our pro forma tangible book value, you would not receive the full amount of your investment.
 See "Dilution."